alopezrivera/mpl_plotter/mpl_plotter/documentation.md

-Welcome to the MPL Plotter API documentation!
+Welcome to the MPL Plotter documentation!

 # Introduction

-MPL Plotter is a Matplotlib based Python plotting library built with the goals of achieving publication-quality plots in an efficient and comprehensive way.

----

-The fundamental premise of MPL Plotter is to:
+Making plots for technical documents can be a time sink.
+MPL Plotter aims to reduce that overhead by allowing you to effortlessly and concisely
-- Generate publication quality plots in a single function call
+- Generate publication quality plots with a single call
+- Plot curve comparisons
+- Create figures with many plots

+It is opinionated but built with flexibility in mind, which means that
+- No default can't be changed
-- Allow for any and all further customization with regular Matplotlib if needed
+- Any and all further customization with Matplotlib is compatible.
+From ticks to legends to extra axes to whatever suits your needs

-As a result, MPL Plotter is built with Matplotlib compatibility in mind: its capabilities expand when used in combination.
-Keep reading to see them in action!

----

-There's three ways to use MPL Plotter:
+There's two ways to use MPL Plotter (plus any Matplotlib before or after):
-- Calls to the 2D and 3D plotting classes.
+- Calls to the 2D and 3D plotting classes
-- Using presets, either those shipped with the library, or custom ones.
+- Using presets, either those shipped with the library, or custom ones
-- Calling the "decorator" `custom_canvas` class.
-This class won't plot anything, but rather allow you to create a customized canvas on which to plot using Matplotlib.

-The first will be covered in Sections 4 and 5, from basic usage to in depth customization.
-The base output and API stability of all base methods can be seen in Section 6.
-The latter two, in Section 8.

-Say goodbye to hours getting your plots in shape!
+It does the job for me and I expand it when it can't.
+Hope you find some use in it!

 # Map of the library